pcurry/gaia/README.md

 file will be revised if/when further missing-from-Gaia stars are identified and any refinements determined for galactic longitude, galactic latitude and parallax values of the initial 105 stars

+## File: not_in_Gaia_DR3.csv ##

+contains 47 stars (which appeared in Gaia DR1 and/or DR2 but not DR3) formatted for ingest into panda dataframe by Gaia_Query.py

 ## File: Gaia_Query.py ##

 current functionality:
 - query Gaia dataset by pre-set parallax cut-off for stars within set distance of Sol - get approx 5K stars with Gaia DR3 designation, gal-lon, gal-lat, parallax and G-band magnitude (as measured by Gaia space telescope)
 - ingests into a Panda dataframe
-- adds 105 stars which do not appear in any current Gaia data release (mostly due to brightness / detector saturation)
+- adds 106 stars which do not appear in any current Gaia data release (mostly due to brightness / detector saturation)
+- adds 47 stars which appeared in earlier Gaia data releases but not in DR3
 - calculates distance from Sol in parsecs (from Gaia-measured parallax), adds as column to Panda dataframe
 - calculates adjusted mag for stars (approx. equivalent to Absolute Magnitude) from G-band for Gaia stars, from V-band for non-Gaia stars, adds as column to Panda dataframe
 - calculates x,y,z coordinates (with Sol as the origin, X-axis as Coreward/Rimward, Y-axis as Spinward/Trailing, Z-axis as Galactic North/South) in parsecs from Gaia-measured G-lon and G-lat, adds as column to Panda dataframe